-- 14.7.1 All PC maintenance whether routine or major is carried out by Directorate of ICT authorised staff and our authorised third parties - 14.7.2 Only staff working within an ICT function (or persons authorised by the Directorate of ICT) may perform maintenance, install applications/software or make system configuration changes to PCs.
-Staff may occasionally be requested to assist while under the supervision and authorisation of The Directorate of ICTas appropriate - 14.7.3 A standard base configuration is installed on all County Government PCs.
-Any variations and additions must be agreed by The Directorate of ICT and the Security/Business Continuity Manager - 14.7.4 PCs are protected against malicious code in accordance with the County Government's Malicious software and anti-virus Procedure - 14.7.5 PCs are maintained in accordance with all relevant County Government policies and procedures disposal procedures and as per the national procurement and disposal laws and regulations in place.
-See E-Waste Management and Disposal Chapter of this Policy
+- 14.7.1 All PC maintenance whether routine or major is carried out by Department of ICT authorised staff and our authorised third parties - 14.7.2 Only staff working within an ICT function (or persons authorised by the Department of ICT) may perform maintenance, install applications/software or make system configuration changes to PCs.
+Staff may occasionally be requested to assist while under the supervision and authorisation of the Department of ICT as appropriate - 14.7.3 A standard base configuration is installed on all County Government PCs.
+Any variations and additions must be agreed by the Department of ICT and the Security/Business Continuity Manager - 14.7.4 PCs are protected against malicious code in accordance with the County Government's Malicious software and anti-virus Procedure - 14.7.5 PCs are maintained in accordance with all relevant County Government policies and procedures